You are viewing this course for September start 2024

 BTEC National Diploma:

-28 points overall with 5 points in Mathematics and 5 points in Physics or Computer Science at Higher Level
+30-28 with 5 points in Physics and Mathematics at Higher Level